 Crack ML System Design Interviews Like a Pro - Part 1

-Real Stories, Real Strategies: An Interviewer's Guide to What Actually Works
+Real Stories, Real Strategies: An Interviewer's Guide to what Actually Works

 Let me share something that's been on my mind lately – ML system design interviews.
 You know what fascinates me?
 These interviews aren't just technical assessments; they're a test of how well you can structure and communicate complex ideas under pressure.
 I've been on both sides of the table, and I've noticed that even brilliant engineers sometimes struggle not because they lack knowledge, but because they haven't mastered the art of presenting their thoughts systematically.
 So, I thought I'd break down my approach to tackling these interviews, sharing real experiences and lessons learned along the way.
 Let's dive in!